Panzerschrek/U-00DC-Sprache-site/_posts/2023-07-24-switch-operator.md

 So, why exactly `switch` in Ü has such checks?
 The main reason for that is code safety.
 It is better to perform code static checks during compilation instead of spending time debugging/testing it.
-If it is possible, programmer can use `switch` and get all its checks.
+If it is possible, a programmer can use `switch` and get all its checks.
 If not - it is still possible to use chain of `if-else`.

 Especially useful are static checks for enums.